 The birth of my son spurred a self-transition from coffee-as-pleasure to coffee-as-fuel.
 In simple words, coffee was no longer a pleasure-inducing drink but a necessity to prepare me for a demanding day.

-I had, at one time, enjoyed the act of waking up, putting on a pot of water, prepping my french press, and at least quietly considering the day ahead.
-With baby, I no longer cared about the provenance of the beans, the style of roast, or the method of preparation; what mattered most was that it effectively powered me through the first crucial moments of the day.
+Once upon a time, I enjoyed the act of waking up, putting on a pot of water, prepping my French press, and quietly considering the day ahead with zero apprehension.
+With a baby in tow, I no longer cared about the provenance of the beans, the style of roast, or the method of preparation; what mattered most was that it effectively powered me through the first crucial moments of the day.

 Now that my son is four, and waking up is met with his solo run to the bathroom, I’ve found myself reconnecting with coffee in a new way.
-I’m about a year in to giving up drip coffee and enjoying espresso only.
-Of course, that means a daily run to the coffee shop, but that investment has been rewarded with a better understanding of coffee and my own personal taste preferences.
+I’ve given up drip coffee for a year now.
+I now enjoy espresso only.
+Of course, that means a daily run to the coffee shop, but that investment has been rewarded with a better understanding of coffee and my personal taste preferences.

 In the process, I’ve uncovered a fantastic style of preparation called a “Shakerato.”
-It’s pretty simple: espresso shaken over ice with sugar.
-It’s froth, achieved wholly without milk, gives it the look of a properly foamed beverage, but it’s ice cold, quaffable jolt of potent coffee is precisely what I enjoy drinking in the summer heat of Charleston.
+It’s pretty simple: espresso that is shaken over ice with sugar.
+Its froth is achieved wholly without milk which gives it the look of a properly foamed beverage.
+This ice-cold, quaffable jolt of potent coffee is precisely what I enjoy drinking in the summer heat of Charleston.